Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/costly-shopify-mistakes-to-avoid-in-2024.md

 Not only do high quality images boost your brand’s credibility, they also make your products look superior and help convert users.

-While optimizing your images, its important to ensure they maintain their quality on a range of device sizes like larger desktop screens and small mobile devices.
+While optimizing your images, it's important to ensure they maintain their quality on a range of device sizes, like larger desktop screens and small mobile devices.

 ### 4. Poor navigation

-Poor navigation is another mistake that some stores owners make.
+Poor navigation is another mistake that some store owners make.

-For the best UX, its important to have a clear, easy-to-use navigation on your shopify store.
+For the best UX, it's important to have clear, easy-to-use navigation on your Shopify store.

 This makes it easy for users to find what they are looking for without visiting a bunch of different pages.